Adarshranjan783/Flora1/README.md

 #8)pip install flask-marshmallow
 #9)pip install Flask-Caching

-#After this close the folder and then open it..
+#After this close the folder and then open it.
-#In terminal....
+#In terminal.
 #    .\env\Scripts\activate.ps1
 #    python .\app.py
-#Your server will be started..
+#Your server will be started.